AllenCell/endothelial-pipeline/CONTRIBUTING.md

 config = load_dataset_config("dataset_name")
 ```

-- Dataset configs are YAMLs located under `src/endo_pipeline/configs/datasets`
-- You can get a list of all available dataset names using `get_available_dataset_names`
+#### Dataframe manifests

+Dataframe manifests are YAMLs located under `src/endo_pipeline/manifests/dataframes` that contain locations of dataframes and metadata about the workflow that produce the dataframes.
+Dataframe manifests generally use dataset names as location keys, but other keys can be used (e.g. DiffAE training and validation dataframes are keyed as "training" and "validation").

+Dataframes should only be loaded using the `load_dataframe` method, which takes an `DataframeLocation` object and allows us to assign multiple locations for a given image and flexibly select between them.

-### Load dataframe from manifest
+##### Load dataframe from manifest

 ```python
 from endo_pipeline.manifests import load_dataframe_manifest, get_dataframe_location_for_dataset